radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 ### Script

 When attribute mappings are insufficient to achieve your business logic, you can use Java scripting (or [Rules](#rules-based-transformation)).
 This is helpful when lookups or other complex logic is required and the capabilities of the attribute mappings and rules options are insufficient.
-The Main Control Panel > Global Sync tab provides an interface for configuring the script (with some support for basic syntax checking).
+The Classic Control Panel > Synchronization tab provides an interface for configuring the script (with some support for basic syntax checking).

 See [Script](../configuration/script.md) for configuration steps.